 The Achilles tendon is the large tendon just above your heel that you can feel like a cord when you move your foot up and down.
-It’s the largest and strongest tendon in the body, and it’s prone to inflammation, giving a painful disorder called Achilles tendinopathy.
+It’s the largest and strongest tendon in the body, and it can sometimes become inflamed, causing a painful condition called Achilles tendinopathy.

-It’s not well understood why this tendinopathy occurs.
-One working theory is that micro-tears in the tendon accumulate from overuse, and in trying to repair, this results in pain and swelling, especially where the tendon attaches to the heel bone.
+It isn’t clear why this inflammation occurs but one theory is that tiny tears happen in the tendon from overuse, and in trying to repair this pain and swelling develops, especially where the tendon attaches to the heel bone.
 Early on in the development of Achilles tendinopathy the pain is often worst in the morning and improves through the day but as it progresses it can be there all the time and interfere with activities including walking.

 Pain may restrict you completely from exercising, but if you do manage to, you may find that pain is worst when you start, but gradually eases as you pursue your workout.

 Achilles tendinopathy is more common over the age of 30 and in those who suddenly increase their exercise levels.
-Other contributors include obesity or a lack of strength or flexibility in your leg muscles.
+Other contributors include being very overweight (obese) or a lack of strength or flexibility in your leg muscles.

 Achilles tendinopathy gets better by itself with time and limiting activities that bring on pain.
 Only a small proportion of people with Achilles tendinopathy require any formal treatment from a doctor or physiotherapist for continued pain.
 However, tendons are slow to heal and it may take several weeks or months for complete improvement.

-Activities that cause your heel pain should be avoided where possible.
+Activities such as exercise that cause your heel pain should be avoided where possible.
 This may require altering your exercise or recreational activities and a discussion with your employers to amend certain duties.
-High impact activities such as running should be limited and a slow, graded return to these activities is vital when your symptoms start to improve.
+High impact activities such as running should be limited or stopped and a slow, graded return to these activities is vital when your symptoms start to improve.
 It is also important to ensure that you are wearing footwear with appropriate cushioning.